tstrijdhorst/threat-modeling/readme.md

 * Determine effectiveness of response and measure cost/benefit ratio
 * If necessary rinse & repeat

-_Note: to any of these question you can always answer __unknown__.
-What does it tell you that this is unknown?_
+_Note: to any of the questions below you can always answer __unknown__.
+However, what does it tell you that this is unknown?_
 _Note: accepting the risk (i.e do nothing) is also a valid response and will necessarily be the answer to many threats_

 ## Identify the threat